gatsbyjs/gatsby/docs/blog/2019-08-13-creating-a-purpose-driven-media-platform/index.md

 Strong typography is especially crucial for a publishing platform.
 We wanted a simple, authoritative typographic system that would work well with a wide range of content on any device.
 We needed to introduce enough character for the brand to own and build on in the future, but keep the type restrained enough to avoid visual competition with the site’s strong imagery.

-During our early exploration, our head of Front End Development suggested a font budget of five files.
+During our early exploration, our head of frontend development suggested a font budget of five files.
 Using a mixture of system fonts and variable fonts where appropriate, we were able to squeeze a few extra styles into this budget without loading more than five files.
 Working within this constraint really forced us to consider our choices.
 The end result is a performant site with consistent typography that feels at home on any device.

 <Pullquote citation="James Gilyead, AZ, Visual Designer Clearleft">
 It was a pleasure to work alongside fellow visual designer Luke on Change Incorporated.
 Having a full-time critique partner kept the designs on track, and Abstract helped us to present a unified vision to the project team.